CANopenNode/CANopenNode/doc/gettingStarted.md

     sudo apt-get install can-utils
     git clone https://github.com/CANopenNode/CANopenNode.git
     cd CANopenNode
+    # For update just use 'git pull' here
     make

 Now prepare CAN virtual device and run _candump_, which will show all CAN traffic.
 Use a second terminal: